StudentAffairsUWM/Laravel-Shibboleth-Service-Provider/README.md

 This package provides an easy way to implement Shibboleth Authentication for Laravel 5.

-** Please Note **

-This is still a work in progress.
-Do not use in production!

-** Seriously, read that note! **

-**Please Note**
+## Features ##

+- Compatibility with Laravel 5
+- Includes User and Group model examples
+- Ability to *emulate* an IdP (via [https://github.com/mrclay/shibalike](https://github.com/mrclay/shibalike "Shibalike"))

+## Pre-Requisites ##

 In order to use this plugin, we assume you already have a pre-existing Shibboleth SP and Shibboleth IdP configured.
-This does not go into explaining how to set that up.
-I recommend [http://www.google.com/](http://www.google.com/ "Google"), they've got some pretty cool things.
+This does not (and will not) go into explaining how to set that up.

-We also recommend that you use the *tagged* versions as they are proven to work, and are also **stable**.
-We will likely remove all old tags once v1.0.0 is released to avoid clutter.

 ## Installation ##

 Include the following in your `composer.json` file and run `composer update` (or `composer install` if it's a new project).

     {
         "require": {
-            "saitswebuwm/shibboleth": "dev-master"
+            "studentaffairsuwm/shibboleth": "1.0.0"
         }
     }

-Then, you will want to include the following line in the end of your `/app/config/app.php` file in the `Providers` array.
+Then, append the following line inside your `/config/app.php` file within the `Providers` array.

-    'Saitswebuwm\Shibboleth\ShibbolethServiceProvider'
+    'StudentAffairsUwm\Shibboleth\ShibbolethServiceProvider'

-Add this to your config/auth.php
+You'll also want to add this to your `/config/auth.php` file.

     /*
     |--------------------------------------------------------------------------